scottwesley31/PyBer_Analysis/README.md

 - **Suburban:** increase from 721.60 to 1042.79 (321.19 difference)
 - **Urban:** increase from 1661.68 to 2086.94 (425.26 difference)

-All 3 city types experienced an increase in total faresfrom January to February, with urban cities having the largest increase of $425.26.
+All 3 city types experienced an increase in total fares from January to February, with urban cities having the largest increase of $425.26.
 Depending on where in the US this dataset originates, this may have been due to an increased need for rides due to inclement weather (such as snow).

 #### 2019-02-03 to 2019-03-03
 - **Rural:** Decrease from 333.08 to 175.14 (157.94 difference)